 Apart from this, Facebook also announced they would enable broadcasting live videos on the network’s video communication device, Portal.
 To stay informed about the latest Facebook Live tips and product updates, make sure to check Facebook’s blog regularly.

 We’ve come to the very end of our hand-picked Facebook Live stats.
 Some of the most important stats to keep in mind include, first of all, the rapid growth of FB Live broadcasts, which climbed to 3.5 billion last year.
 Secondly, the new video format from Facebook is used in various forms, ranging from Q&A interviews to how-to content.
-Lastly, live video isn’t going anywhere, and the future of social media will most likely be all about video content, both pre-recorded and live.
+Lastly, social media marketing specialists should keep in mind that live video isn’t going anywhere, and the future of social media will most likely be all about video content, both pre-recorded and live.